-Dr Peter Steed Anaesthetic Consultant, Royal United Hospitals Bath Dr Mark GoslingClinical Fellow, Royal United Hospitals Bath Dr Dipayan Choudhuri Clinical Fellow, Royal United Hospitals Bath Pop-up simulation suite utilising Zoom videoconferencing The coronavirus disease (COVID-19) pandemic has had a significant impact upon educational opportunities.
+Dr Peter Steed Anaesthetic Consultant, Royal United Hospitals Bath Dr Mark Gosling Clinical Fellow, Royal United Hospitals Bath Dr Dipayan Choudhuri Clinical Fellow, Royal United Hospitals Bath Pop-up simulation suite utilising Zoom videoconferencing The coronavirus disease (COVID-19) pandemic has had a significant impact upon educational opportunities.
 One of the groups of anaesthetists in training most disadvantaged by this have been novice trainees working towards achieving the Initial Assessment of Competence (IAC).
-Factors that have limited airwaymanagement training opportunities include: - redeployment to cover critical care surge rotas - cancellation of elective operating liets - performance of procedures under regional anaesthesia to reduce aerosol generation - guidelines advocating minimising the number of people in theatre and intubation by experienced anaesthetists - cancellation of courses and temporary closure of resources such as simulation suites.
+Factors that have limited airwaymanagement training opportunities include: - redeployment to cover critical care surge rotas - cancellation of elective operating lists - performance of procedures under regional anaesthesia to reduce aerosol generation - guidelines advocating minimising the number of people in theatre and intubation by experienced anaesthetists - cancellation of courses and temporary closure of resources such as simulation suites.
 To address this training deficit, we produced an in-situ simulation teaching programme mapped to the IAC.
-Simulation is a well-recognised method for the delivery of education and training, as outlined in the RCoA Simulation Strategy.
-It has played an important role during the COVID-19 pandemic, providing a safe environment in which to test the preparedness of healthcare workers and systems.
-In order to maintain social distancing during the sessions, we were keen to explore methods to recreate a typical audiovisual set-up as found Figure 1 Suggested configuration for audiovisual device in fixed simulation suites.
+Simulation is a well-recognised method for the delivery of education and training, as outlined in the RCoA Simulation Strategy.1 It has played an important role during the COVID-19 pandemic, providing a safe environment in which to test the preparedness of healthcare workers and systems.2 In order to maintain social distancing during the sessions, we were keen to explore methods to recreate a typical audiovisual set-up as found Figure 1 Suggested configuration for audiovisual device the SimMon App and acts as the patient monitor.
+Device 2 looks directly at the monitor.
+Device 3 (not shown) and device 4 give an overview of the environment.
+Dotted red line indicates camera angle.
+Device 2, 3 and 4 each connect to a Zoom conference call.
+A laptop in the adjacent anaesthetic room also connects to the same call and allows the teaching group to observe.
+Figure 2 Gallery View of Z-Sim in fixed simulation suites.
 As a department we were already using Zoom videoconferencing for regular departmental updates, and we hypothesised that with minimal set-up time and expenditure such software could also be used to recreate a mobile audiovisual simulation-suite environment.
 We have now run two such sessions for the novice trainees, one on rapid sequence inductions and the other on failed intubation management.
 Feedback has been very positive, with trainees reporting improved confidence and highly valuing the opportunity to train in a real theatre environment.
 Larger numbers of observers, and even remote access from home, could be accommodated.
 It may also provide opportunities for members of the multidisciplinary team who have been avoiding face-to-face patient interactions 3 to safely maintain their skill set.
 Utilising existing equipment and free videoconferencing software, it is possible to create a 'pop-up' audiovisual simulation suite for in-situ training in a matter of minutes.
 The ability to view remotely improves scenario fidelity and enables multiple healthcare workers to train while maintaining social distancing.
 To create your own pop-up simulation suite you will need: - standard in-situ simulation-session equipment (mannequin, airway equipment, etc) - at least three smartphones - one tablet computer - one laptop (large screen preferable) - Wi-Fi/4G signal - Zoom software - SimMon Medical Simulation app or equivalent - variety of stands/grips/chest-mounted smartphone harness (optional) - external microphones (optional).